-Part B. Enter the corresponding initial of the property from Part A. Indicate the ownership of the property by filling in the appropriate oval.
-(T = Taxpayer) (S = Spouse) (J = Joint ownership)
+Part B. Enter amounts under the corresponding initial of the property from Part A. Indicate the ownership of the property by filling in the appropriate oval.
+(T) = Primary taxpayer shown first on the PA-40; (S) = Spouse; (J) = Joint ownership